What Is Mustard Oil? Benefits, Uses, Types & Safety Explained

 3. Chemical and Nutritional Profile

-chemical profile of mustard oil is valued for its unique compounds like allyl isothiocyanate nutritional profile of mustard oil nutritional profile of mustard oil highlights healthy fats, antioxidants, and vitamins, making it beneficial for heart health and overall wellness.
+Mustard oil contains a unique combination of bioactive compounds and essential fatty acids. chemical profile of mustard oil is valued for its unique compounds like allyl isothiocyanate responsible for its pungent aroma, and essential fatty acids.
+While nutritional profile of mustard oil highlights healthy fats, antioxidants, and vitamins, making it beneficial for heart health and overall wellness.

 Key Compounds in Mustard Oil